 Morning Arrival: The school campus is closed until 07:30.
-Students should not arrive at school before 07:45 as there is no adult supervision before this.
+Students should not arrive at school before 07:45 as there is no adult supervision before this time.
 Clavis staff are on duty for morning arrival from 07:45 to 08:20 for Year 1 to Year 6 on the Assembly Terrace.
-Staff are available to supervise Pre-Reception and Reception students beginning from in their classrooms.
-Times and procedures are subject to adjustments due to changing factors (eg, pandemic requirements).
+Staff are available to supervise Pre-Reception and Reception students in their classrooms.
+Times and procedures are subject to adjustments due to changing factors and programme needs.